Multi-channel memory architecture: Ganged versus unganged

 Dual-channel was originally conceived as a way to maximize memory throughput by combining two 64-bit buses into a single 128-bit bus.
 This is retrospectively called the "ganged" mode.
 However, due to lackluster performance gains in consumer applications, more modern implementations of dual-channel use the "unganged" mode by default, which maintains two 64-bit memory buses but allows independent access to each channel, in support of multithreading with multi-core processors.

 "Ganged" versus "unganged" difference could also be envisioned as an analogy with the way RAID 0 works, when compared to JBOD.
 With RAID 0 (which is analogous to "ganged" mode), it is up to the additional logic layer to provide better (ideally even) usage of all available hardware units (storage devices, or memory modules) and increased overall performance.
 On the other hand, with JBOD (which is analogous to "unganged" mode) it is relied on the statistical usage patterns to ensure increased overall performance through even usage of all available hardware units.

 Channel splitting

 With the introduction of DDR5, each DDR5 DIMM has two independent sub-channels 32 bits wide, compared to DDR4’s single 64-bit channel per DIMM.
 This is analogous to unganged operation.
-DDR5 CAMM2s can have one or two channels depending on how many pins are used to connect to the motherboard.
+On Intel platforms, it is also possible to only use one sub-channel of a DIMM (usually for extreme overclocking) or to use a DIMM with only one sub-channel.
+DDR5 CAMM2s can have one or two channels (2 or 4 sub-channels) depending on how many pins are used to connect to the motherboard.

 GPU VRAMs are notorious for their requirements for high bandwidth and low latency.
-On RTX 4060 Ti GPUs, the memory bus is 128 bits wide and each memory controller is 32 bits wide.
-Each memory chip can connect to a memory controller using 2 8-bit channels or 2 16-bit channels, allowing each memory controller to serve one or two chips.
+On RTX 4060 Ti GPUs, the memory bus is 128 bits wide and each memory controller is 32 bits wide; each memory chip can connect to a memory controller using 2 8-bit sub-channels or 2 16-bit sub-channels, allowing each memory controller to serve one or two chips.
 The GeForce RTX 4070 Ti and 4070 have a wider 192-bit bus.
+The GeForce RTX 5090 has a 512-bit bus.

+Also, on LPDDR DRAMs, each memory controller is 32 bits wide.
+As of LPDDR5, each memory chip can connect to a memory controller using 1 16-bit sub-channel or 2 16-bit sub-channels, allowing each memory controller to serve one or two chips.